- Sports and Recreation»

-Shank: The portion of the hook that come after the eye, but before the bend of the hook.
+The portion of the hook that come after the eye, but before the bend of the hook.
 Traditionally, the shank was straight, and still is in many hook design, however it is not always the case.
-The thickness of the shank helps determine how tough the hook will be, and how large of a fish the hook can stand up to without breaking
+The thickness of the shank helps determine how tough the hook will be, and how large of a fish the hook can stand up to without bending or breaking.

-Bend: The portion of the hook that curves back up, forming the hook shape.
-The hook will sometimes bend along multiple axis (recall a hook that doesn't lie perfectly flat on a counter top.)
-The bend can assist with hook sets, however a poorly engineered bend can lead to the hook breaking at stress concentrations.
+The portion of the hook that curves back up, forming the hook shape.
+The hook will sometimes bend along multiple axis (imagine a hook that doesn't lie perfectly flat on a counter top.)
+The bend can assist with hook sets, however a poorly engineered bend can lead to the hook breaking at high stress points.
 Generally, look for hooks with a smooth bend rather than a series of angled bends.

-Point: The sharp part of the hook.
+The sharp part of the hook.
 This is one of the most important parts of the hook.
 A dull hook point will result in more lost fish than you can imagine, so buy quality hooks, and replace them as necessary.
 A resharpened hook will never be as good as a new one, but it may get you through the rest of the day.
+Dull hooks lose fish.

-Barbless Hook: This refers to a hook with no barb.
-Some hooks are sold as barbless, or the barbs of a traditional hook can be pinched down.
-Barbless hooks make catch and release fishing much easier on you and the fish, since they are much, much easier to remove from the fishes mouth.
+This refers to a hook with no barb.
+Hooks can either be purchased as barbless, or barbs of a traditional hook can be pinched down.
+Barbless hooks make catch and release fishing much easier on you and the fish, since they are significantly easier to remove from the fishes mouth.
 As a result, you will likely lose more fish while fighting them.
 In some many areas, barbless hooks are a regulation requirement, so watch out.

 This is one of the most common fishing hooks you will run into.
 It is characterized by a straight thin shank, a relatively simple J bend, bent eye, and a hook barb.
 Often these hooks also have baitholder barbs, to hold the bait in place.
 These hooks are designed for the job their name implies, to hold bait.
 Generally, due to the long shank, these hooks are used for larger, more natural baits: grubs, crickets, worms, etc. Keep in mind, if using these hooks in an area where barbless hooks are required, not only must the hook barb be pinched, the baitholder barbs must be pinched as well.